RasaHQ/rasa/docs/stories.rst

 can quickly make your example stories hard to understand.
 It makes sense to use them if a story block is repeated very often in different stories, but stories *without* checkpoints are easier to read and write.
+Here is an example story file which contains checkpoints:

 .. code-block:: md